List of characters in The Lego Movie franchise: Green Lantern

-Green Lantern (voiced by Jonah Hill) is a DC Comics superhero, member of the Justice League, and Master Builder who is a nuisance to Superman.
+Hal Jordan / Green Lantern (voiced by Jonah Hill) is a DC Comics superhero, member of the Justice League, and Master Builder who is a nuisance to Superman.

 In The Lego Movie, Green Lantern is among the Master Builders that meet in Cloud Cuckoo Land and tries to interact with Superman.
 During the attack on Cloud Cuckoo Land, Green Lantern tries to get Superman out of the wad of gum he's trapped in which doesn't work and leads to both of them getting captured by the Super Secret Police, to which Superman comments "I super hate you!"
 He later appears in a cell next to the Man of Steel after both get taken to the Think Tank, and the latter asks somebody for some Kryptonite, presumably so he can commit suicide.

 In The Lego Batman Movie, Green Lantern was seen at the 57th Annual Justice League Anniversary Party at the Fortress of Solitude.
 When Superman claims to Batman that there must've been a problem with the E-Mails as a cover-up for why Batman wasn't invited to the 57th Annual Justice League Anniversary Party, Green Lantern states that he sometimes never gets Superman's E-Mails for years.

 In The Lego Movie 2: The Second Part, Green Lantern and the rest of the Justice League go out to save the world from The Duplo invasion, but fails to return 5 years later.
 Later, it is revealed that Green Lantern and the others members are in Harmony Town on another planet where they were brainwashed by Queen Watevra Wa'Nabi.

-Barry Allen (The Flash)
+The Flash

-The Flash (voiced by Adam DeVine in The Lego Batman Movie) is a DC Comics superhero, member of the Justice League and Master Builder who possesses superhuman reflexes and reaction time.
+Barry Allen / The Flash (voiced by Adam DeVine in The Lego Batman Movie) is a DC Comics superhero, member of the Justice League and Master Builder who possesses superhuman reflexes and reaction time.

 In The Lego Movie, he was part of MetalBeard's earlier attack on the Octan Tower, which led to his capture.
 He is later seen at the end of the movie with the other DC Comics superheroes.

 In The Lego Batman Movie, Flash is seen attending the 57th Annual Justice League Anniversary Party and asks Batman to take a picture of the whole Justice League.
-This leaves Batman disappointed because he wasn't in the picture despite being a member.
+This leaves Batman disappointed because he was not in the picture despite being a member.

 Flash makes a cameo appearance in The Lego Movie 2: The Second Part, but has no dialogue.

 2002 NBA All Stars

-The 2002 NBA All-Stars are basketball players that are Master Builders that consist of a Lego caricature of Shaquille O'Neal (voiced by Himself) and two unnamed basketball players.
+The 2002 NBA All-Stars are basketball players that are Master Builders that consist of a Lego caricature of Shaquille O'Neal (voiced by himself) and two unnamed basketball players.

 In The Lego Movie, the 2002 NBA All-Stars were among the Master Builders that meet in Cloud Cuckoo Land.
 During the attack on Cloud Cuckoo Land, the 2002 NBA All-Stars alongside two Spacemen and the Swamp Creature try to use a catapult on the vehicles of the Super Secret Police to no avail as the vehicles are all Kraglized.
 They are captured by the Super Secret Police.